-The 2016-2017 season is the fourth for Josh Andrews as the head coach of the Taylor men’s basketball program.
+The 2017-2018 season is the fifth for Josh Andrews as the head coach of the Taylor men’s basketball program.
 Andrews is only the third head coach for TU since the start of the 1947-1948 campaign.

-During Andrews’ first three seasons with Taylor, the Trojans have gone 26-16 on their home planks and have scored four victories over top-25 foes inside Odle Arena.
-Andrews has guided the Trojans to an improved win total in each of the past two seasons and has coached five players to All-Crossroads League honors.
+During Andrews’ first four seasons with Taylor, the Trojans demonstrated steady improvement and went 39-20 on their home planks, while scoring five victories over top-25 foes inside Odle Arena.
+Andrews has coached eight players to All-Crossroads League honors, including two All-Americans and guided the Trojans to an improved win total in each of the past three seasons.

-Andrews came to Taylor after having spent two seasons restoring the powerhouse Middletown High program in Middletown, Ohio.
+Prior to restoring the program at Taylor, Andrews spent two seasons rebuilding the powerhouse Middletown High program in Middletown, Ohio.
 The Middies went 32-17 under Andrews, winning back-to-back conference titles to end a 17-year drought for the proud program that boasts the most state championships in Ohio high school basketball history.

 Along with the pair of conference crowns, Andrews led Middletown to sectional and district championships during the 2011-2012 season and was touted as the Greater Miami Conference Coach of the Year in 2012 and 2013.